 Ask for a pay rise at your current job

-People are often scared to do this, yet why not simply ask?
+People are often scared, yet why not simply ask?
 After all, the worst that can happen is they say 'no'.

 How much?
 Always remember that if your pay rise isn't as high as inflation (the rate at which prices rise) then your pay is actually decreasing.
 So why not ask for an 'inflation plus x%' rise, explaining a pay rise at inflation will just keep you level and the x% is because you're now more experienced or better at your job.

-Find out more: Join the discussion and read other MoneySavers' top suggestions or add your own in the How to ask for a pay rise thread.
+Find out more: Join the discussion, read other MoneySavers' top suggestions or add your own in the How to ask for a pay rise thread.

-Watching somebody else's TV and eating their food while the kids lie fast asleep upstairs doesn't sound so hard - and it often isn't.
-But you must be prepared to deal with the odd stroppy child and his or her tantrums.
+Watching somebody else's TV and eating their food while the kids lie fast asleep upstairs doesn't sound so hard and it often isn't.
+But you must be prepared to deal with the odd stroppy or ill child.

-You'll need a proven track record with little'uns, so work for your friends, family and neighbours first.
+You'll need a proven track record with little'uns, so work for friends, family and neighbours first.

-Find out more: Join the discussion and read other MoneySavers' top suggestions and add your own in the Babysitting thread.
+Find out more: Join the discussion, read other MoneySavers' top suggestions and add your own in the Baby-sitting thread.

 Pet or plant-sitting

-Also known as house-sitting, this job sounds (and is) fairly simple: maintain a house and look after any animals and plants for anything up to 3 months.
+Also known as house-sitting, this job sounds (and is) fairly simple: maintain a house and look after any animals and plants for anything up to three months.